 Like Lyrica, Cymbalta must be prescribed by a doctor and should be taken exactly as directed, most commonly in tablet form.

-It is important to tell your doctor if you have suffered from any of these conditions before going on Cymbalta:
+It is important to tell your doctor if you have suffered from any of these conditions before going

 This is an oral capsule that is available as both a generic and brand-name drug.
 Brands include Neurontin, Gralise, and Horizant.
 It comes in immediate-release and time-release capsules.

 Gabapentin is used to treat partial seizures as well as nerve pain typically caused by shingles infection.
 As a result, it may be used as an alternative to Lyrica.

 Gabapentin is often used as part of a combination therapy, which means you may take it

 with other drugs.

 For damaged nerves, the drug seems to prevent an increase in sensitivity to pain that usually accompanies the disorder.

 It is also used to reduce seizures.
 It is believed it changes the way the body reacts to calcium, as low calcium can aggravate and encourage seizures.

 Gabapentin is a relatively safe and established alternative to Lyrica, particularly if